jamesmoore255/Linux-Server-Configuration/README.md

 ## Linux Server Configuration

+### *Goals*

+* Take a baseline installation of a Linux distribution on a virtual machine and prepare it to host your web applications, to include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.
+* The item deployed on the linux server will be the [Catalog_Progect](https://github.com/jamesmoore255/Catalog_Project)

 ### *Project Details*
 ##### Preparing and configuring a Linux Server, and deploying a Flask based Python application using postgreSQL, Facebook SignIn, Ubuntu.
 Also configuring a new user named grader with sudo permission.
 * IP address: 54.238.25.234